-- 29. Upon receipt of a selection committee's recommendation by the Ministry, the government shall have three options: - a. to forthwith accept the recommendation and authorise the selection committee to so advise the successful candidate and, upon the candidate's acceptance of the appointment, forthwith make the appointment; - b. to forthwith defer the appointment and ask the selection committee to reconsider its recommendation; - c. to forthwith reject the recommendation. - 30.
-If the government chooses option b or c, the Ministry shall forthwith provide the selection committee and the Council with the government's reasons for that decision in writing.
+30. Upon receipt of a selection committee's recommendation the government shall have three options:

+a. to accept the recommendation and forthwith authorize the selection committee to so advise the successful candidate and, upon the candidate's acceptance of the appointment, forthwith make the appointment.

+b. to defer the appointment and forthwith ask the selection committee to reconsider its recommendation.

+c. to forthwith reject the recommendation.

+31. If the government chooses options b or c, the Ministry shall forthwith provide the selection committee and the Council with the government's reasons for that decision in writing.
 The selection committee and the Council shall hold such reasons and the name of the candidate in confidence.